 • Members of associations with a keen interest in improving education around air pollution

-Workshop 2 - Addressing Climate Change Vulnerability through Health Impact Assessment: A framework for Health Services - SOLD OUT
+Workshop 2 - Addressing Climate Change Vulnerability through Health Impact Assessment: A framework for Health Services - REGISTRATIONS CLOSED

 Date: Monday 26 October 2020